rosenbrockc/rosenbrockc.github.io/acorn/_sources/decoration.txt

    function.
 Extended objects keep a reference to the original, unextended object in the `__acornext__` special attribute.
 4. Proceed to decorate the object.
-For functions and methods, we wrap the object using :func:`acorn.logging.decoration.callinglog` and then *overwrite* the attribute in the parent object to point to the new function.
+For functions and methods, we wrap the object using :class:`acorn.logging.decoration.CallingDecorator` and then *overwrite* the attribute in the parent object to point to the new function.
 The original function is copied to the `__acorn__` special attribute.
 If the methods were originally static or class methods, we use `staticmethod` and `classmethod` to change their behavior.
 Attributes from the original functions (such as